chaokunyang/py_install/README.md

     pandas==0.22.0
     ```

-* Execute the command to download libs and dependencies of libs to directory wheelhouse (Of course on a machine which network connected and python installed)
+* Execute the command to download libs and dependencies of libs to directory wheelhouse (Of course on a machine with network connected, python installed, same operating system and cpu architecture)

     ```bash
     pip download -r requirements.txt -d wheelhouse
     ```

-* Archive requirements.txt and wheelhouse to `py_assembly.tar.gz`
+* Archive `requirements.txt` and wheelhouse to `py_assembly.tar.gz`
 * Or you can install python libs using following command after you download libs and dependencies of libs to directory wheelhouse

     ```bash